boecker-lab/docs.sirius.github.io/docs/_pages/how-to-large-comp.md

 ---
 permalink: /faq/how-to-large-comp
-title: "How to configure SIRIUS to compute large data sets that contain high mass compounds?"
+title: "How to deal with high mass compounds?"
 ---

+# How to configure SIRIUS to compute large data sets that contain high mass compounds?

 When computing molecular formulas with SIRIUS a few high mass compounds usually need most of the computing time, and some of them might not finish computing in reasonable time at all and block your whole analysis.